gulfaniputra/gulfaniputra/README.md

 - Now:
   - A Web Developer-in-training focusing on JavaScript-driven stacks.
 - Future:
-  - An expert in JavaScript/TypeScript & scalable web application development.
+  - An expert in TypeScript & scalable web application development.
-  - A writer of maintainable, performant, & accessible code following JavaScript/TypeScript best practices.
+  - A writer of maintainable, performant, & accessible code following TypeScript best practices.
-  - An imperative-functional programmer who prioritize clarity & portability over unnecessary decorations.
+  - An imperative-functional programmer prioritizing clarity & portability over unnecessary decorations.
   - An independent, remote, & asynchronous Software Engineer in a collaborative team environment.

 ### Location